 I love that last comment… that as yet we don’t understand their sacred language of geometric light.
 Doesn’t that just sound like something God would have for us to learn about?
 I wonder when and by whom that mystery will be revealed!

-But in the mean time, I needed some building materials that were a little more available.
+But back to the present time.
+I needed some building materials that were a little more available, and as close as possible to building God’s Way.

 The exterior of my home is a render of natural earthen clay and sand that comes right from the property—I love that: beautiful and simple.
 But the eaves of my house are only about 2 feet out, not nearly enough overhang to protect against the driving (horizontal!) monsoonal rains.
 That means the South and SouthWest exterior walls wear off easily and require regular replacement—every year!
 This is not a desirable or efficient use of my time.
 This would need to be remedied.
 I plan to build a kind of courtyard and trellis on that windward side of the house where plants can grow right up to the roof level that will provide added wind and rain protection.
 But I also wanted to see if I could find a better covering for the walls.
-Concrete-based stucco is a bad idea for straw bale homes.
-It does not breathe well enough to allow moisture to escape the home, and this causes the bales to mold.
+Concrete-based stucco does not breath, and will actually trap moisture inside walls.
+This is a potential health concern for any home, but for straw bale structures it would be disastrous–moisture from within the home and via any external cracks would accumulate behind the stucco and cause the bales to mold.
 Not good.

 I did some research, and decided to experiment with lime.